sindresorhus/write-package/readme.md

 > Write a `package.json` file

 Writes atomically and creates directories for you as needed.
+Sorts dependencies when writing.

 ## Install